chaneldevelops/memeGenerator/README.md

 ## Acknowledgements

-The Memes Generator project was developed as part of [Scrimba's React Bootcamp](https://scrimba.com/).
-Special thanks to the instructors and the Scrimba community for their guidance and support.
+The Memes Generator project was developed as part of code along project for [Scrimba's React Bootcamp](https://scrimba.com/).

 ---